PecanProject/betydb-documentation/about_betydb.md

 Traits and Yields database (BETYdb) and the Ruby on Rails web application that serves as a front end (also referred to as BETYdb).
-The BETYdb database contains plant trait and yield data that supports research, forecasting, and decision making associated with the development and production of cellulosic biofuel crops.
+The BETYdb database contains plant trait and yield data that supports research, forecasting, and decision making associated with agricultural and ecological systems. biofuel crops.
 While the content of BETYdb is agronomic, the structure of the database itself is general and can therefore be used more generally for ecosystem studies.